zhangxingshuo/math-research-17/log.md

 ## June 17
 - Added functionality for generating a random separated graph and probabilistically adding and removing edges while preserving separation

+## June 18
+- Finished Python script, can now generate many graphs, connected and separated, and analyze for expected Laplacian